 Blue Cross Blue Shield HMO Blue calculates payment of your benefits based on the allowed charge (sometimes referred to as the allowed amount).
 This is the maximum amount on which payment is based for covered health care services.
 This may be called "eligible expense," "payment allowance," or "negotiated rate."
 The allowed charge that Blue Cross Blue Shield HMO Blue uses depends on the type of health care provider that furnishes the covered service to you.
+If your health care provider charges you more than the allowed amount, you may have to pay the difference (see below).

-For Network Providers.
-For health care providers who have an HMO Blue payment agreement with Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc., the allowed charge is based on the provisions of that health care provider's network payment agreement for your specific plan option.
-(When you are enrolled in a New England plan option, this also applies for health care providers who have a network payment agreement with one of the New England Blue Cross and/or Blue Shield Plans with which Blue Cross and Blue Shield of Massachusetts HMO Blue, Inc. has arranged for the Blue Cross and/or Blue Shield Plan to provide access to covered services to members.)
+For Preferred Providers in Massachusetts.
+For health care providers who have a preferred provider arrangement (a "PPO payment agreement") with Blue Cross Blue Shield HMO Blue, the allowed charge is based on the provisions of that health care provider's PPO payment agreement.
 For covered services furnished by these health care providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies.
-In general, when you share in the cost for your covered services (such as a deductible, and/or a copayment, and/or a coinsurance), the calculation for the amount that you pay is based on the initial full allowed charge for that health care provider (or the actual charge if it is less).
+In general, when you share in the cost for your covered services (such as a deductible, and/or a copayment and/or a coinsurance), the calculation for the amount that you pay is based on the initial full allowed charge for that health care provider (or the actual charge if it is less).
 This amount that you pay for a covered service is generally not subject to future adjustments-up or down-even though the health care provider's payment may be subject to future adjustments for such things as provider contractual settlements, risk-sharing settlements, and fraud or other operations.

-A network provider's payment agreement may provide for an allowed charge that is more than the provider's actual charge.
+A preferred provider's payment agreement may provide for an allowed charge that is more than the provider's actual charge.
 For example, a hospital's allowed charge for an inpatient admission may be based on a "Diagnosis Related Grouping" (DRG).
 In this case, the allowed charge may be more than the hospital's actual charge.
-If this is the case, Blue Cross Blue Shield HMO Blue will calculate your cost share amount based on the lesser amount-this means the network provider's actual charge instead of the allowed charge will be used to calculate your cost share.
-The claim payment made to the network provider will be the full amount of the allowed charge less your cost share amount.
+If this is the case, Blue Cross Blue Shield HMO Blue will calculate your cost share amount based on the lesser amount-this means the preferred provider's actual charge instead of the allowed charge will be used to calculate your cost share.
+The claim payment made to the preferred provider will be the full amount of the allowed charge less your cost share amount.